“If you’re looking to learn as much as you can about a dental exam, you will love this guide.”— Dr. Reza Khazaie, DDS, Prosthodontist

-4. The dentist will perform a visual exam of your teeth and gum.
+4. The dentist will perform a visual exam of your teeth and gums.

 The dentist will then conduct a visual exam of your teeth and gums.
-Finally, the dentist will evaluate the data uncovered at the teeth cleaning.
+Finally, the dentist will evaluate the data uncovered during the teeth cleaning.

-5. Determine if any further treatment is needed.
+5. The dentist will determine if any further treatment is necessary.